ThreeSixtyGiving/standard/documentation/guidance/plan-the-process.md

 This option has been used by funders who frequently fund smaller or informal groups where there is a high likelihood of home addresses appearing in their data.
 This approach also suits funders who award large volumes of grants where distinguishing which recipients use home addresses would be challenging or time-consuming to do.

-See below for our guidance on how to convert postcodes into geocodes. **LINK TO GUIDANCE**
+For further information see our [guidance about how to convert postcodes into geocodes.](https://standard.threesixtygiving.org/en/new-docs-style/guidance/prepare-data/#converting-postcodes-into-geocodes-to-anonymise-address-information)

 ### If you intend to publish personal data
 We encourage publishers to carefully consider the value of publishing any personal information  as part of their 360Giving data and discourage sharing of special category data (including racial or ethnic origin and health information).

 Before making a decision on including personal data:
-- Review the ICO’s Key definitions of the data protection act to understand the difference between non-personal data, personal data and sensitive personal data;
+- Review the ICO’s [Key definitions of the data protection act](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/) to understand the difference between non-personal data, personal data and sensitive personal data;
-- Review the ICO’s Guide to data protection to understand your organisation’s obligations;
+- Review the ICO’s [Guide to data protection](https://ico.org.uk/for-organisations/guide-to-data-protection/) to understand your organisation’s obligations;
-- Ensure your organisation has the power to share the data.
+- Ensure your organisation has the power to [share the data](https://ico.org.uk/for-organisations/data-sharing-information-hub/).

 #### Grants to named individuals
 The 360Giving Data Standard was designed for publishing data about grants awarded to organisations, however it is technically possible to publish grants awarded to individuals as well.